8 min read

 Why DoorDash Photos Drive Sales

-For Gen Z specifically, the numbers are even higher: 46% in the US and 36% in Canada say food photos influence their ordering decisions.[3]
+For Gen Z specifically, 46% say food photos influence their decision to try a new restaurant.[1]
 With the food delivery market continuing to grow, ignoring menu photography means leaving money on the table.

 DoorDash Photo Specifications